|

 istr Treat the ``No ID keywords'' message issued by

 get or delta as a fatal error.
-In the absence
+In the absence of

-The message is issued if no SCCS identification
+message is issued if no SCCS identification

 keywords (see get(1p)) are found in the text

 retrieved or stored in the SCCS file.
-If a
+If a value

-value is supplied, the application shall ensure
+is supplied, the application shall ensure that

-that the keywords exactly match the given
+the keywords exactly match the given string;

-string; however, the string shall contain a
+however, the string shall contain a keyword, and

-keyword, and no embedded <newline> characters.
+no embedded <newline> characters.

-j Allow concurrent get commands for editing on
+j Allow concurrent get commands for editing on the

-multiple concurrent updates to the same version
+concurrent updates to the same version of the

-of the SCCS file.
+SCCS file.

 llist Specify a list of releases to which deltas can